TheAtomicShoebox/ElixirCodeChallenge/README.md

 <p>
 I used a basic SQL setup.
 Run the Setup.sql script to setup the database.<br/>
-The connection string will likely be different for you than what it was for me.<br/>
+The connection string may be different for you than what it was for me.<br/>
-Once you initially setup the database, get the connection string, and put it into the DataAccessBase class into the ConnectionString const.<br/>
+If the server is not accessible by <code>(localdb)\MSSQLLocalDB</code>, then, once you initially setup the database, get the connection string, and put it into the DataAccessBase class into the ConnectionString const.<br/>
 This will have to be done for each version of the code.<br/>
 Instead of writing several stored procedures, I went for direct SQL text.
 This is mainly to limit the size of the setup sql file, even though normally I would stay away from SQL text.<br/>
 I made a version in .NET 4.7.2, and a version in .NET 6.
 Ultimately, there is very little difference between the two in terms of actual code.<br/>